nih-cfde/announcements/2021-01-19-announcements.md

 # CFDE Announcements

 Hello Everyone!
-This week have Cross-Pollination updates and some new training efforts to share.
+This week we have Cross-Pollination updates, new training efforts, and two new working groups to share.

 ## Cross-Pollination Events

 The CFDE Cross-Pollination Series continues next month on **Tuesday, February 2, at 11am(PST)/2pm(EST)**.
 Cross-Pollination events take place on the first Tuesday of every month.
 LINCS, SPARC, and the NIH are our scheduled presenters.
 Please check out the Cross-Pollination Schedule and let us know if you would like to present!
 When requesting a slot please include your preferred date and the length of your talk.
 Currently we have speakers scheduled out through June, but you can book a slot from July onwards.